 The whole point of many kinds of ads is to make the product a household name and make sure everyone knows the slogan.

 In the US, "astroturfing" refers to faking a grassroots (community driven) movement, when in reality the agenda and strategy is controlled by a hidden, non-grassroots organization.
 It comes from the name for a brand of artificial grass first created for the Houston Astros and their indoor baseball stadium.

 In Bakuman。, while running Tanto, Shuujin tries to do this.
 It doesn't really work.

 In Kick-Ass, Dave and his friends try to bring the word "tunk", conceived of as the Spear Counterpart of cunt, into the mainstream as a new curse word.
-It works.
+They succeed.

 Films — Live Action

 In Mean Girls, Gretchen tries to make "fetch" into a cool slang term, using it constantly in conversations.
 It actually kinda was, for a while.